 At present, Coal India has a total coal washing capacity of 36.8

-million tonnes per year (MTY) through 15 existing washeries, of
+million tonnes per year (MTY) through its 15 existing washeries, of

-In addition, Coal India plans to set up further 15 washeries having
+In addition, Coal India plans to set up further 15 washeries with

-state-of-the-art and innovative technology in coal beneficiation with
+state-of-the-art and innovative technologies in coal beneficiation with

 an aggregate throughput capacity of 112.6 MTY.
 Out of these, 6 are